-Cost: Free trial; $20 per year; Available for iOS and Android
+Cost: Free trial and $20 per year.
+Available for iOS and Android.

 If you’re the kind of person who only runs if you’re being chased, the idea of beginning a running regime can be daunting.
 The Couch to 5K (C25K) app is the answer.
-It’s an eight-week program: three runs a week of varying lengths.
-A woman’s voice pipes up during the music or podcast of your choice to tell you when to walk and when to run.
-The first week you’re warming up with a brisk walk for five minutes, then you alternate 60 seconds of jogging with 90 seconds of walking for 30 minutes.
-Each week increases the amount of running time until by week eight until you’re running three miles in 30 minutes.
+It’s an eight-week program of three runs per week of varying lengths.
+A female voice pipes up during the music or podcast of your choice to tell you when to walk and when to run.
+The first week you’re warming up with a brisk walk for 5 minutes, then you alternate 60 seconds of jogging with 90 seconds of walking for 30 minutes.
+Each week increases the amount of running time, and by week eight, you’re running 3 miles in 30 minutes.

 It’s impressive because it actually works.
 You can go straight through or repeat weeks, trying to increase your speed.
 C25K is a great place to start an exercise program because it gets you in the groove.
 Then you can move on to trail running for fun.